dolthub/docs/content/reference/sql/version-control/remotes.md

 ## Filesystem

 Filesystem based remotes allow you to push/pull data from any location that can be accessed via the filesystem.
 This may be a directory on your local disk, or any other storage location that can be mounted to the filesystem.
-To add afilesystem based remote you need a URL with the `file://` protocol.
+To add a filesystem based remote use a URL with the `file://` protocol.

 **Linux / OSX Examples**